muon-protocol/muon-fees-backend/README.md

 # MUON fees backend

 This project manages the fee computations for requests on the MUON network.

+##How it works
+A group of trusted entities is carefully chosen to operate this fee server and oversee the fee processing.
+These entities run the "fees backend" project on dedicated servers, and their addresses are included as fee service providers within the Muon Core's configuration.

+The rationale behind having multiple servers, rather than a single one, is to enhance trustworthiness and reduce reliance on a single endpoint.

 ## Installation